fareen341/Django-DRF/README.md

 <h1>QUESTIONS</h1>
 <h3>What is serialization in django?</h3>
 <pre>
 Serialization is used to convert python objects into data types understandable by javascript and front-end frameworks.
 Serializers also provide deserialization, allowing parsed data to be converted back into complex types, after first validating the incoming data.

+and you deserialize it when you save it to the model with a POST/PUT request.
 </pre>

 <h3>What is cors</h3>